Unitarization of the Sommerfeld enhancement through the renormalization group: The conventional Sommerfeld enhancement

 where the radial wave function $u_{\ell,p}(r)$\footnote{The radial wave function $u_{\ell,p}(r)$ is normalized as $\int^\infty_0 dr\,u^*_{\ell,p}(r) u_{\ell,p'}(r) = \pi \delta(p-p')/2$.} follows the radial Schr\"{o}dinger equation with its eigen-energy being given by $E = p^2/2\mu$,

 The solution of (\ref{eq:radial sceq}) we need for the scattering problem is completely determined by its boundary conditions and they are, at the origin, the regularity of the wave function $u_{\ell,p}(0) = 0$ \footnote{The irregular solution implies that the Hamiltonian includes a delta-function potential localized at the origin\,\cite{Newton:1982qc}.
 Imposing the regularity condition excludes the existence of such a singular operator.
-Conversely, for a Schr\"{o}dinger equation with a singular potential, the solution necessarily contains a irregular component.}and, at infinity, that the wave function is a superposition of an incoming wave and an outgoing wave,
+Conversely, for a Schr\"{o}dinger equation with a singular potential, the solution necessarily contains an irregular component.}and, at infinity, that the wave function is a superposition of an incoming wave and an outgoing wave,

-where $h_\ell^{\mp}(pr)$ are the Riccati-Hankel functions, which are the solutions of the Scr\"{o}dinger equation (\ref{eq:radial sceq}) with $V(r)=0$.
-Their asymptotic behavior at infinity are given by $h_\ell^\mp(pr) \sim e^{\mp ipr}$, that is, $h^-_\ell(pr)$ and $h^+_\ell(pr)$ correspond to the in-coming and outgoing waves, respectively (See Appendix~\ref{app: Bessel}).
+where $h_\ell^{\mp}(pr)$ are the Riccati-Hankel functions, which are the solutions of the Schr\"{o}dinger equation (\ref{eq:radial sceq}) with $V(r)=0$.
+Their asymptotic behavior at infinity are given by $h_\ell^\mp(pr) \sim e^{\mp ipr}$, that is, $h^-_\ell(pr)$ and $h^+_\ell(pr)$ correspond to the incoming and outgoing waves, respectively (See Appendix~\ref{app: Bessel}).
 Therefore, in the formulation of the scattering problem based on the Schr\"{o}dinger equation, the $S$-matrix is extracted from the relative weight of the incoming and outgoing waves.

 We investigate the analytic continuation of the $S$-matrix to the complex $p$-plane.
 The scattering problem under a central potential $V(r)$ reduces to solving the Schr\"{o}dinger equation (\ref{eq:radial sceq}) as a Dirichlet problem with boundary conditions at the origin and at infinity.
 However, when one aims to explore the scattering theory at a deeper level, including the general spectral properties of a quantum system, such as bound states and resonances, it is often highly convenient to study the Schr\"{o}dinger equation under boundary conditions different from those we discussed above.
 Here, we introduce the regular solution of Eq.~(\ref{eq:radial sceq}), $\phi_{\ell,p} (r)$, defined as the solution to the Cauchy problem specified by the following boundary condition: